Bedfordshire and Hertfordshire Regiment: Battle honours

 When the regiment was formed in 1881, it was unique in having no battle honours to display on its colours, as the 16th Foot had never received such an award in spite of having served for nearly 200 years and having been engaged almost constantly in Europe during the first few decades of its existence.
 A committee was assembled in 1882 under the chairmanship of Major General Sir Archibald Alison to review the award of honours, and the Bedfordshire Regiment received honours for four battles under the command of the Duke of Marlborough fought at the beginning of the eighteenth century.
 The regiment subsequently received awards for past services in 1897 (for Surinam in 1804) and 1910 (for Namur in 1695).
 To these were added contemporary honours for fighting in the North West Frontier Province and the Second Boer War.
+The regiment had been derisively known as "The Peacemakers" and the "Thou Shalt Not Kill Regiment".
+As late as 1912, this was to result in the death of a Private MacMasters of the Scots Guards after he used the latter when addressing Private Lovell and Private Wright of the Bedfordshire Regiment in the street and was punched in the jaw by Wright, falling down dead.
 The regiment was awarded more than 70 honours for service in the First World War in 1925, and 18 for the Second World War in 1957.
 In common with other regiments, ten honours from each war were selected to be borne on the queen's colour.
 The regiment's selected battle honours were as follows: